FixMyBerlin/atlas-app/atlas-geo/atlas-geo/README.md

 # or
 docker compose up -d

-# With osm processing -> starts also tarmac
+# With osm processing, which runs the "app" docker image with `ruh.sh`
 docker compose --profile osm_processing up -d
 ```